Classport: Designing Runtime Dependency Introspection for Java

 \subsubsection{\Embedder as a Maven plugin}

-We use a Maven plugin to implement the \embedder.\footnote{https://maven.apache.org/guides/introduction/introduction-to-plugins.html} A Maven plugin is a reusable and highly configurable component that adds specific tasks or goals to Maven's build process.
+We use a Maven plugin to implement the \embedder~\cite{mavenPlugins}.
+A Maven plugin is a reusable and highly configurable component that adds specific tasks or goals to Maven's build process.
 In particular, it is possible to decide in which build phase to execute it by configuring a Maven plugin goal.

 Within \tool, we create the custom \textit{embed} goal.
 We configure it to fulfill the following needs of the plugin: \begin{inparaenum} \item to have project's class files available locally.
 This is fundamental because they have to be embedded. \item To have dependencies' class files.
 Dependencies must be resolved to also have both direct and transitive ones. \end{inparaenum}